ggatward/soe-ci-pipeline/README.md

 * Push these to a private git remote (or fork to a development branch on github).
 _Make sure to create a development branch of the RHEL-SOE and use that in Jenkins - NOT the master branch_
 * Create a `jenkins` user with access to the SOE git repositories, and add the public SSH key for the `jenkins` user from the Jenkins server created earlier.
 This will allow Jenkins to merge and promote the SOE branches as part of the CI flow.
-* Configure the SOE_Bootstrap job, and set the `CI_GIT_URL` and `SOE_GIT_URL` String Parameters to reflect the location of the Git repositories for the CI scripts and SOE artefacts respectively, then save the job.